Three things that surprised me about ecommerce design

 by Sam Vitale Kofman

-Even armed with research and plenty of personal experience navigating ecommerce apps as a user, a few things caught me by surprise when I was working on a recent client project.
-In this article, I’m going to share three of them.
+Even armed with research and plenty of personal experience navigating ecommerce apps, a few things caught me by surprise when I was working on a recent client project.

 Location, Location, Location